nickjs/batmanjs.org/docs/views.md

 [View::lookupKeypath]: /docs/api/12_Batman.View.html#something

-## Custom Views

-Views are useful for creating reusable, configurable components which can be instantiated from within templates.

-`<examples go here>`
+### Adding views to the DOM

+Views are added to the DOM by adding them to a superview that is already part of the DOM.
+The layout view represents the root `<html>` node, so it is always in the DOM.

+When adding a subview, you need to specify where exactly in the superview's DOM tree the subview should be appended.
+To do this, set the `parentNode` property on the subview.
+This can either be a node contained in the superview's DOM tree already or a string selector to find one.

+Alternatively, you may set the `contentFor` property on a subview.
+This uses batman.js' traditional `yield` system and will replace the yield node's content with the subview's `node`.
+You should set `contentFor` to a string matching the name of the `yield` in the subview.

-## Lifecycle
+## View Lifecycle

-As a view is manipulated by the application, it progresses through states.
+As a view is manipulated by the application, it progresses through various states.
 As it does this, it fires events that you can hook into:

 - `viewWillAppear`: Fired when the view is about to be attached to the DOM.
 It will always have a superview.